What are the hidden challenges of tiling onto plasterboard? Pros reveal their techniques for perfect, durable finishes

 Can I tile over painted plasterboard?

-But you need to make sure that you don't start compromising the surface of the plasterboard.
-Once this happens you seriously need to think about replacing it.
-Once sanded you will need to add an acrylic primer to seal the surface before tiling.
+But you need to make sure you don't compromise the plasterboard surface.
+Once this happens, you really need to consider replacing it.
+Once sanded, you will need to add an acrylic primer to seal the surface before tiling.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.